mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 ## Creating a Meta-Package

 This is actually really simple, all you require is a PKGBUILD file along with any configs you want.
-You can read more about the finer details about [createing a package] and [PKGBUILD] file structure which are both worth a read or at least to look up as a refence.
+You can read more about the finer details about [createing a package] and [PKGBUILD] file structure, both of which are worth a read or at least to look up as a reference.
 I will give a quick example and then talk about somehow to deal with some problematic situations.

-So, the first part to creating meta-packages is specifing dependencies, here is a minimal PKGBUILD config
+So, the first part of creating meta-packages is specifying dependencies, here is a minimal PKGBUILD config

 ```bash
 # Maintainer: Michael Daffin <michael@daffin.io>